« State-specific resources Minnesota

 Construction Lien Waivers in Minnesota

-Required Format: Minnesota does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Minnesota does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Minnesota does not require waivers to be notarized.
+Required notarization: Minnesota does not require waivers to be notarized.

 Minnesota statutes are silent on statutory lien waivers.
 Parties are free to negotiate the terms of lien waivers contractually.
 However, waivers must not be coerced as a condition of payment unless specifically agreed upon.